 That would require the same light, time of day, weather, and actor’s wardrobe – not to mention the advanced editing skills it would take to make a cut smoother.

 While working in a live-action environment, your team doesn’t have room for mistakes – or else you’ll end up having a hard time fixing these issues.

 3. A team needs to use advanced gear

 The filming process requires a creator to gear up with a camera, a few filming lenses, a tripod, and sometimes more equipment.
 One would have to provide a microphone for actors, have a hard drive for a camera to save footage, and so on.
 In case you want to bring your vision to reality the way you intended, the shoot can turn out to be quite expensive.

-A high-quality film requires advanced gear where animation is more straightforward in terms of equipment.
+A high-quality film requires advanced gear whereas animation is more straightforward in terms of equipment.

 4. Depends on location